 Erythritol

-Erythritol is within several lab tested certified low FODMAP products, but the testing certification bodies have not told anyone what the low FODMAP serving size is.
+Erythritol is within several lab tested certified low FODMAP products, which means some amount is low FODMAP.
+The testing certification bodies have not told anyone what the low FODMAP serving size is.
 Erythritol is different from other sugar alcohols in that is is digested before it reaches the colon.
 Individual tolerance will of course vary.

 Monk Fruit

-Monk fruit is a sugar substitute that is within several FODMAP Friendly lab tested and certified low FODMAP products.
-We do not know an exact low FODMAP serving size.
+Monk fruit is within several lab tested certified low FODMAP products, which means some amount is low FODMAP.
+The testing certification bodies have not told anyone what the low FODMAP serving size is.
 Individual tolerance will of course vary.

 Allulose